FlyingSaucer100/Data_Versioning_Demo-/README.md

 - Tell git not to track the data/ directory

 `git add data.dvc .gitignore`

+- Commit and tag the data version as v1.0
 `git commit -m "Initial data version"`
 `git tag -a "v1.0" -m "Data v1.0"`